rocLv/gitlab/doc/user/project/merge_requests/reviews/index.md

 ## Semi-linear history merge requests

-A merge commit is created for every merge, but the branch is only merged if a fast-forward merge is possible.
+A merge commit is created for every merge.
+However, the branch merges only if a fast-forward merge is possible.
 This ensures that if the merge request build succeeded, the target branch build also succeeds after the merge.